Shandur 马球节 — 世界最高的马球场 | Go With Guide

 6

-Descend the western side through the Laspur Valley (2,800 m), passing old stone watchtowers and apricot orchards to Chitral town (1,497 m).
+Descend the western side through the Laspur Valley and Mastuj, passing watchtowers and apricot orchards, down to Chitral town at about 1,497 m.

 7